forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 ### 5.1 Android Issue Collection Solution

-A common scenario for Java/Kotlin app crashes is caused by an uncaught throwable/exception and most crashes on the native side (C/C++) are related to improper memory handling.
-Therefore it is crucial to understand how the Android system collect crashes information in both Java/Native  environments.
-The following diagram shows the main work flow related to this topic:
+A common scenario for Java/Kotlin app crashes is caused by an uncaught throwable/exception, and most crashes on the native side (C/C++) are related to improper memory handling.
+Therefore, it is crucial to understand how the Android system collects crash information in both Java/Native environments.
+The following diagram shows the main workflow related to this topic:

 <img src="../quality/crash.png" alt="Crash"/>

-Let's explain the daigram:
+Let's explain the diagram:
-- Java/Kotlin based Components (App and System Server) Crash Handling:
+- **Java/Kotlin based Components (App and System Server) Crash Handling:**
   - **Setting Default Exception Handler:**
-     The app sets a default uncaught exception handler using Thread.setDefaultUncaughtExceptionHandler(new KillApplicationHandler()).
-This handler, implemented in KillApplicationHandler.uncaughtException(), deals with uncaught exceptions in any thread.
+     The app sets a default uncaught exception handler using `Thread.setDefaultUncaughtExceptionHandler(new KillApplicationHandler())`.
+This handler, implemented in `KillApplicationHandler.uncaughtException()`, deals with uncaught exceptions in any thread.

   - **Requesting AMS for Exception Handling:**
-    If an uncaught exception occurs, the app calls ActivityManagerService (AMS) to handle it through handleApplicationCrash().
+    If an uncaught exception occurs, the app calls ActivityManagerService (AMS) to handle it through `handleApplicationCrash()`.

   - **AMS Crash Handling:**
-    AMS collects crash information using handleApplicationCrashInner() and sends it to DropBoxManagerService.
-The data is stored in a crash log file at /data/system/dropbox.
+    AMS collects crash information using `handleApplicationCrashInner()` and sends it to DropBoxManagerService.
+The data is stored in a crash log file at `/data/system/dropbox`.

   - **DropBoxManagerService Log Creation:**
-    DropBoxManagerService receives crash information from AMS and creates a crash log file in the /data/system/dropbox folder.
+    DropBoxManagerService receives crash information from AMS and creates a crash log file in the `/data/system/dropbox` folder.

   - **App Self-Termination:**
    The app takes necessary actions to terminate itself.

-- Native components (JNI and Daemon) Memory Issue and Crash Handling:
+- **Native Components (JNI and Daemon) Memory Issue and Crash Handling:**
   - **Signal Issuing:**
     Any crash in native components triggers a signal from the following list in Android:
     - SIGABRT (Abort)